Logo

 Opacity

-This option sets the opacity value of an element at the current step.
+Use this option to set the opacity value of an element at the current step.

-Opacity is measured as a percentage.
-When the opacity value is 0%, the element is fully visible.
-When the opacity value is set to 100%, the element is invisible.
+Opacity is set as a percentage value.
+When opacity is 0%, an element is fully visible.
+When opacity is set to 100%, an element is invisible.

 Skew

-By default, this option is set to 0 and its menu is folded on the settings panel.
+By default, it is set to 0 and its menu is folded on the settings panel.
 To open the skew settings menu, click on the + icon.

-The option values are set in degrees, separately for X and Y axes.
-You can enter both positive and negative values.
+Values are set in degrees, separately for X and Y axes.
+You can use both positive and negative values.

 Mask

 By default, the option menu is folded on the panel.
-To set up the mask, click on the + icon .
+To set up a mask, click on the + icon.

 Duration

-This setting specifies the time that the execution of the current step will take up.
+Use this setting to set how long the current step will take up.

 The setting values range from 0.01 to 5 seconds in increments of 0.1 second.

-If you select to play animation On scroll, this option becomes available only for Step-by-step playing.
+If you choose to play animation On scroll, this option becomes available only for Step-by-step playing.

 Delay before start

-This option specifies the time that passes before the animation of the current step starts playing.
+Use this option to set how much time will pass before animation of the current step starts playing.

 The setting values range from 0.01 to 5 seconds in increments of 0.1 second.